 Lesson 6 – “Why Should I Listen to You?”

-Have you every given somebody a good piece of advice, and watched in frustration as they proceed to ignore your advice, or worse, take offence at your advice?
+Have you ever given somebody a good piece of advice, and watched in frustration as they proceed to ignore your advice, or worse, take offence at your advice?
 Jonah Berger would tell you that this occurrence should be expected.
 This is called reactance, the reluctance of people to do what is told.

 Berger gives the following example in his book The Catalyst.
 The detergent company Tide came up with squares of detergent, which you place in the washing machine, making it more elegant and convenient than liquid detergent.
 Someone ate this square of detergent and posted the video on YouTube, and this became viral.
 Tide decided to spend money and issue advertisements, asking people to not eat detergent.
 As a result of the advertisements, the number of people eating Tide detergent squares increased!